-If you’re a fan of Dragon Ball (and also a merchandise addict!), you probably already have some ideas about what the mysterious room of spirit and time is all about.
+If you’re a fan of Dragon Ball (and also a clothing and merchandise addict!), you probably already have some ideas about what the mysterious room of spirit and time is all about.
 Today we suggest you have a look at what we know about it.

 Presentation of the spirit and time room